How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 1. Explanation of the P/E Ratio and Its Importance

 The Price-to-Earnings, or P/E ratio, is a way of assessing whether a company’s stock price is high or low relative to its earnings.
 It’s calculated by dividing the Market Price Per Share by the Earnings Per Share (EPS).
-The P/E ratio is like a price tag that the stock market puts on a company’s earnings.
+The P/E ratio is a useful starting point, but it is not a valuation verdict.

 1. Warren Buffett’s Approach to Evaluating a Company’s P/E Ratio